Minimum wage in the United States: California's 2024 25% minimum wage increase for fast-food workers

+implying a price pass-through of 0.6 to 0.7."
+A report from Reason disagreed with these employment findings, stating that the data presented in the study "...clearly shows California fast-food employment increas[ed] more slowly than the [data on] national fast-food employment, which is the opposite of the authors' claim.
+If [this data] suggest[s] anything, [it is] that the minimum wage increase reduced California fast-food jobs."

+Other results from the 25% increase in the minimum wage for fast food workers were a 13% increase in weekly earnings, and an increase in prices.

 Congressional Budget Office's estimates of federal minimum wage increases

 The Congressional Budget Office (CBO) in 2014 estimated the theoretical effects of a federal minimum wage increase under two scenarios: an increase to $9.00 and an increase to $10.10.
 According to the report, approximately 100,000 jobs would be lost under the $9.00 option, whereas 500,000 jobs would be lost under the $10.10 option (with a wide range of possible outcomes).

 The CBO in 2019 estimated the theoretical effects of a federal minimum wage increase under three scenarios: increases per hour to $10, $12 and $15 by 2025.
 Under the $15 scenario, in 2025 up to 27 million workers could see increases to their average weekly earnings while 3.7 million workers could lose employment.
 The latter statistic, in CBO's estimation would rise over time in any wage increase scenario as capital allocation replaces some workers.
 Wage increases would be heavily skewed (40%) towards those already earning above the minimum wage with more than 80% of benefits accruing to more educated workers living above the poverty line (Table 5).
 The number of persons in poverty would be reduced by 1.3 million (assuming no tax implications from increased income).
 The CBO notes that it does not consider the inflationary effects of these policies when estimating the change in poverty level as these estimates, while increasing inflation, are uncertain.
 Additionally, the CBO assumed that the weight of benefits would accrue to those below the poverty level based on historical wage increase levels.
 They noted that data on the minimum wage tends to assume the opposite (that benefits accrue to those above the poverty level), but that that data was not definitive enough to allow for estimation in their work.
 Some aspects of the CBO study are summarized in the table below.